wesley-comput/power-bi/Formação Power BI/Dashboard com Power BI - Visualizando dados/README.md

 # Dashboard with Power BI: Viewing Data / Painel com Power BI: Visualização de dados

+en-US
+## Description
+### With an estimated workload of 8 hours starting on 2021-20-11 and completed on 2021-11-22.
+### 47/47 activities completed.

 ## In this course I learned

 * Chart within Power BI